-Example Schools that Superscore the SAT
+Example Colleges that Superscore SAT

 If you’re looking for schools that superscore, you’re in luck, because a bunch of them do!
 Below are just a few examples of schools that, at the time of this writing, look at your highest scores by section, rather than by test date.
 If you want to apply to any of them, make sure you reach out to make sure you understand their full application process and their criteria at the time you choose to apply, in case any of it changes.

 Adelphi University has been educating students in the New York City region since it was founded in 1863.
 At the time, it was founded as a prep school, Adelphi Academy.
 In the years that followed, it evolved to meet the needs of its students, until it became the Adelphi University we know and love in 1963.
-The main campus is located in Garden City, on Long Island, though they also boast a number of online classes and programs, which could be useful students who may not live in the area, need flexibility or don’t particularly want to relocate.
+The main campus is located in Garden City, on Long Island, though they also boast a number of online classes and programs, which could be useful for students who may not live in the area, who need flexibility or who don’t particularly want to relocate.

 Adelphi has been recognized for its quality many times over the years, including 2017 and 2018.
 For example, US News & World Report listed Adelphi among the best national universities, business programs, and high school counselor rankings lists for 2018, and the Princeton Review named them as among the best northeastern universities.
 The online bachelors programs, and graduate programs were also recognized by US News & World Report.